skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 This object is the phylactery for Mordan the Lich King.
 Normally this is the container of the Lich's life force.
-As long as a lich's phylactery reamins intact, they will rise again after being defeated.
+As long as a lich's phylactery remains intact, they will rise again after being defeated.
 However, this orb seems to have a number of (sometimes conflicting) enchantments which suggest it is more than a "normal" phylactery.